remarkablemark/cypress-cucumber-steps/.github/CONTRIBUTING.md

 </details>

-All pull requests are welcome!
+Pull requests are welcome!
 By participating in this project, you agree to abide by our **[code of conduct]**.

 [code of conduct]: https://github.com/remarkablemark/.github/blob/master/CODE_OF_CONDUCT.md